 New surfaces make this age old art so much more manageable and just as fun.
 This simple project is a great place to start for those that don’t have much experience with linocut printmaking.
 Start easy, learn the process, and build your skills!

-In order to do this type of printmaking it is necessary to have a few specific supplies that go beyond the typical art materials that are always available to my kiddos.
+In order to do linocut printmaking it is necessary to have a few specific supplies that go beyond the typical art materials that are always available to my kiddos.